jessepav/lacygoill-wiki-backup/tmux/capabilities.md

 ##
 # Issues
+## I've updated 'terminal-overrides' while the tmux server is running.  `$ tmux info` is not updated!

+Detach and re-attach your tmux client.

+If you have  multiple tmux clients using  the same terminal, you  need to detach them *all*  before re-attaching  any of  them, because  tmux only  maintains one description per type of terminal client currently attached to the server.

+---

+You also need to detach/re-attach if  you've edited the description of the outer terminal with `$ tic`.

+---

+You don't need to detach/re-attach every time you update a server option.
+`'terminal-overrides'` is a special case.
+It has one *single*  value – like any option – but it's  used to build *several*
+descriptions: one per type of terminal client attached to the server.
+Those descriptions are only updated when you detach/re-attach.
+There's no equivalent of such a mechanism for the other server options.

 ## I've configured Vim to change the shape of the cursor when I enter insert mode, using a DCS sequence.

     :let &t_SI = "\ePtmux;\e\e[6 q\e\\"